 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-How do you know if your passive income ideas meet the threshold for material participation?
 If you spend more than 500 hours of your time per year on that business or activity, that counts as material participation.
 If your participation makes up the majority of time anyone spent on the activity, or if you’ve participated for more than 100 hours and your participation is equal to other individuals’, that also counts as material participation.
+Both of these mean that the income from that business or activity is not passive income.
+What is a passive income is any activity that does not meet these thresholds but still provides you with regular earnings.

 Getting started with passive income

 For those wondering how to make passive income, it’s common to believe that you need a lot of money to get started.
 This is true for some passive income, such as real estate rentals or investing in or starting a business (although you can absolutely start a business with no investment).
-But there are plenty of passive income ideas that don’t require much money up front.
+But there are plenty of passive income ideas that don’t require much money up front and are ideal for getting started.

 The key to how to make passive income is to match your initial investment of time and energy to your risk tolerance level.
 (And of course, always do your research and consult an expert before making an investment or opening a new account).
 Here are some passive income ideas to get you started.